 Melancholy: when he first met PK, Uno admitted to suffer loneliness.
 Meanwhile, Due's entire motivation is that he was never allowed to work and express its potential (he was the backup unit, but Uno never malfunctioned);

 Anger: Due, obviously.
 Becomes more and more deranged during the series.
 (His second appearance doesn't count - he explicitly stated that it was missing some pieces of data; therefore, it behaved more like a machine and less like a psycho).
+One develops anger much later on, frustrated by his inability at producing a humanoid (well, duck-noid) body that can host his entire memory and pass for a real person.

 Envy: in the future, after PK is gone, Uno tries repeatedly to build a "perfect body" for himself... and constantly fails.
 Even the one builded by Everett refused to activate.
+Also, as soon as a time-traveling Due learns about said body, he immediately wants to steal it.

 Metastability: none of them apparently reached it.
 Uno absorbed the remains of Due's code after almost killing it.
 This resulted in the possibility of doing evil (manifested as Odin's slightly Jerk Ass side) and, therefore, free will.